scalar-labs/scalardl/docs/applications/simple-bank-account/README.md

 ## Trying out the application

-Download the [Scalar DL Client SDK](https://github.com/scalar-labs/scalardl-client-sdk).
-Make sure Scalar DL is running and register all the required contracts by executing
+Download the [ScalarDL Client SDK](https://github.com/scalar-labs/scalardl-client-sdk).
+Make sure ScalarDL is running and register all the required contracts by executing

 ```
 $ SCALAR_SDK_HOME=/path/to/scalardl-client-sdk ./register
 ```
 Run the application using IntelliJ (or the IDE of your choice), or by executing `gradle bootRun` in the project home directory.
 It should create a server on `localhost:8080` to which you can send HTTP requests in order to interact with the app.
 See the [API documentation](./docs/api_endpoints.md) for more information.
 To create HTTP requests we have found that [Postman](https://www.getpostman.com/) is quite nice.

-## A short tutorial on writing a Scalar DLT application
+## A short tutorial on writing a ScalarDL application

 We decided to use Spring Boot to create a web service to interact with the contracts.
 This is, of course, not the only choice.
 Another choice would be to create a command line interface as was done, for example, in the [asset management application](https://github.com/indetail-blockchain/getting-started-with-scalardl).
-There you can also find a very nice tutorial for writing applications for Scalar DLT.
+There you can also find a very nice tutorial for writing applications for ScalarDL.

-In this tutorial we will not discuss the detail at the level of web services or command line interfaces, and instead focus on the interaction between our application and Scalar DL.
-We will discuss how to write contracts, register contracts, and then how to call these contracts from the application using the Scalar DL SDK.
+In this tutorial we will not discuss the detail at the level of web services or command line interfaces, and instead focus on the interaction between our application and ScalarDL.
+We will discuss how to write contracts, register contracts, and then how to call these contracts from the application using the ScalarDL SDK.

 ### Contracts